 - Vehicle support and land transportation during the trip.

 - Austin AdventuresT-shirt, water bottle, luggage tags and luggage service.

 - Incidental expenses such as taxes, dining and housekeeping gratuities, local guide and expert gratuities.

 Not Included in Trip Price

 - Gratuities to Austin Adventures guides.

-- Meals not designated.
+- Meals not designated in itinerary.

 - Alcoholic beverages and related gratuities.

 - Air and land transportation to/from host cities.